mesut-by/CLIP-Foundation/README.md

 find_matches("Gloomy weather")
 find_matches("someone dunks on the basket")
 ```

-## Project Modules and Structure
-### clipModel.py
-This file is designed to make the project modular and facilitate future GAN integrations.
-The main components it includes are:
-- **ImageEncoder**: Extracts image features using the Vision Transformer (ViT) model.
-- **TextEncoder**: Extracts text features using the DistilBERT model.
-- **ProjectionHead**: Projects the embeddings into a shared embedding space for text and images.
-- **CLIPModel**: The main model class that uses both image and text encoders to return text and image projections.

-## Future Plans
-In the next stages of this project, I plan to integrate the CLIP model with VQGAN or BigGAN to add text-to-image generation capability.
-This will lay the groundwork for more advanced research and development in text-to-image synthesis.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 For more details, please review the license file.